 Reaching the top floor, I sat in front of a short video recounting the history of the place.
 The first tower had been built by the Vikings after 914 at the apex of a triangular settlement now evocatively known as the Viking Triangle.

 The tower had been rebuilt in the 12th century by the Anglo Normans and was the focal point of the medieval defensive walls encircling the city.
 Various Viking artefacts were exhibited on the different floors of the tower.
 Who knew the Vikings used dog collars!

 As discovered in Reginald’s Tower, the Vikings were not just savages with questionable hair styles and a love for strong drinks.
 They were skilled craftsmen and versed tradesmen who had intermarried with the local population.
 So I felt slightly sorry to learn that in the 12th century they had been booted out of their flourishing Waterford by the King of Leinster, Diarmuid McMurrough.

-Just around the corner from Reginald’s Tower, squeezed between the Theatre Royal and Christ Church Cathedral, Waterford’s award winning Medieval Museum was dedicated to showcase a new period in the city’s history.
+Just around the corner from Reginald’s Tower, squeezed between the Theatre Royal and Christ Church Cathedral (which is the size of a church…), Waterford’s award winning Medieval Museum was dedicated to showcase a new period in the city’s history.
 It certainly stood out with its stunning soft yellow curved facade.